|

 continueth mysteriously and steadfastly in infinite light, yet his pervasive radiance descendeth to us by the emission of

+rays and is communicated and diffused throughout all things.”
+(Bruno, as cited in Singer 1950, 59-60).
 3. “The One Infinite is perfect, in simplicity, of itself, absolutely, nor can aught be greater or

 better.
 This is the one Whole, God, universal Nature, occupying all space, of whom naught but infinity can give the perfect

+image or semblance.”
+(Bruno, as cited in Singer 1950, 61).
 4. “The Universal Intellect is the innermost, most real and essential faculty and the most efficacious

 part of the world-soul.
 It is the one and the same thing, which fills the whole, illumines the universe, and directs nature